Engin-Boot/pong-stage-anjalimnnit/Stage0/Ball.md

 ### Scenario: Ball changes direction when hits anything

- Given - The game works efficiently and the ball is moving randomly.
+ Given - The game is functioning properly
+         and the ball is moving randomly.

  When - The ball hits the wall or the paddles

  Then - The ball reflects back in other direction.

+### Scenario: Increasing the ball speed

+ Given - The game is functioning properly
+         and the ball is moving randomly.
+ When - The score of any of the player == 5
+ Then - Increase the speed of the ball.